Documentation Index

 |---|

-After linking, commands like agentmark dev --remote and agentmark deploy automatically use the linked app without requiring --app-id or AGENTMARK_APP_ID.
+After linking, commands like agentmark dev --remote automatically use the linked app without requiring --app-id or AGENTMARK_APP_ID.

 agentmark dev --remote runs agentmark link automatically if your project is not yet linked.
 You only need to run agentmark link manually if you want to change which app your project is linked to.